denisshiki/denisshiki/README.md

 🏪 [Customer Behavior Analysis Cluster Techniques](https://github.com/denisshiki/Customer-Analysis) <br>

-**Project:** In this project I made a model that separate the clients in different groups in order to give the marketing team a better understanding of our data.<br>
+**Project:** In this project I made a model that separate the clients in different groups using K-Means algotithm in order to give the marketing team a better understanding of our data.<br>
 One ***product*** that we'll send is a ***link*** containing the ***group data*** that you can see in the ***link below:***<br>
 https://customer-behavior-cluster.herokuapp.com/